The Shepherds of Bethlehem: A Short Story

 "Who is Christ the Lord," Abel said with joy.

-Jenny whinnied in the back of the stable as if to agree.
-Amos had forgotten Jenny in all the commotion and had wandered over to the visiting shepherds to see what all the commotion was about.
+Abigail whinnied outside of the stable as if to agree.
+Amos had forgotten Abigail in all the commotion and had wandered over to the visiting shepherds to see what all the commotion was about.
 He didn't know what the big deal was with a baby birthed in a stable like a common cow or oxen.
 A goat bawled once again from the back.
 Yakov thought it seemed as if the animals understood more about all this than the humans.
-Jenny's right ear twitched and she snorted, as if to tell Yakov, "Of course we know!"
+Abigail's right ear twitched and she snorted, as if to tell Yakov, "Of course we know!"
 Amos stroked his yellow-gray, bristly beard roughly.
 'I wonder what this fuss is all about,' he thought to himself.

 "The...the angel said "For unto you is born this day in the city of David a Savior, who is Christ the Lord," Abel continued.